MicrosoftDocs/architecture-center/docs/guide/azure-sandbox/azure-sandbox-content.md

 > [!IMPORTANT]
 > Sandbox environments represent an attack surface that can be exploited.
 To reduce risk, consider the following security best practices.

-- Implement strong authentication in the Microsoft Entra ID tenant associated with Azure subscriptions used to provision sandbox environments, following the recommendations in [SE:05 - Recommendations for identity and access management](/azure/well-architected/security/identity-access).
+- Implement strong authentication in the Microsoft Entra ID tenant associated with Azure subscriptions used to provision sandbox environments.
+Follow the recommendations in [SE:05 - Recommendations for identity and access management](/azure/well-architected/security/identity-access).
   - Use multifactor authentication (MFA) for all users.
   - Use conditional access policies to restrict access to sandbox environments.
-  - Use integrated Microsoft Entra authentication to authorize access to Azure PaaS services like Azure SQL Database and Azure Storage.
+  - Use integrated Microsoft Entra authentication to authorize access to Azure platform as a service (PaaS) services like SQL Database and Azure Storage.

 - Start with a [least privilege approach](/azure/well-architected/security/identity-access#role-assignment) to authorize sandbox use.
   - Limit `Owner` Azure RBAC role assignments to sandbox subscription owners.
   - Limit `Contributor` Azure RBAC role assignments to sandbox subscription users.
-  - Use Microsoft Entra privileged identity management (PIM) to manage privileged Azure RBAC role assignments scoped to sandbox subscriptions, such as `Owner`, `Contributor`, and `User Access Administrator`.
+  - Use Microsoft Entra Privileged Identity Management (PIM) to manage privileged Azure RBAC role assignments scoped to sandbox subscriptions, such as `Owner`, `Contributor`, and `User Access Administrator`.

 - Maintain your [data classification](/azure/well-architected/security/data-classification) compliance.
 For example, avoid hosting personally identifiable information (PII) or other sensitive data in a sandbox environment.
 If you must use sensitive data, use synthetic data or deidentified data.

-Also, consider the [Secure Futures Initiative](https://www.microsoft.com/microsoft-cloud/resources/secure-future-initiative) principles when designing and implementing sandbox environments.
+Also, consider the [Secure Futures Initiative](https://www.microsoft.com/microsoft-cloud/resources/secure-future-initiative) principles when you're designing and implementing sandbox environments.
 The [AzureSandbox](https://github.com/Azure-Samples/azuresandbox) implementation on GitHub showcases many of these principles.

 ### Secure by design